jeniyat/WNUT_2020_NER/data/test_data_2020/Readme.md

 This folder contains the surprised test data for the WNUT-2020 shared task on "Entity Recognition over Wet Lab Protocols".

-Currently the data does not contain any gold labels.
-Hence all `*.ann` file are empty; `*_conll.txt` files have all labels as 'O'.
-The gold labels will be released after the evalauation period.
+Currently the data of this folder do not contain any gold labels.
+All `*.ann` file are empty and all the `*_conll.txt` files have all labels as 'O'.
+The gold labels for this dataset will be released after the evalauation period.

-# Submission of Model Predictions
+# Submission of System Output

 You need to submit your model prediction on these new data by  **September 4, 2020 (AoE)**, with a brief description (<= 280 characters ) of your model  using the form: https://forms.gle/cYdpeQsQVAG1hkWM6 .

-# Submission Instruction
+## Submission Instructions

 You are required to submit your model predictions in a zip file.
 The name of the zipped file must be in the following format: